Bob Skinner: Managing and coaching career

 In early September 1969, the expansion National League San Diego Padres announced Skinner would join the team as a coach, under manager Preston Gomez, in 1970.
 He served as third base coach and a hitting instructor with the Padres in 1970, working with young slugger Nate Colbert, among others.
 His dual role continued in 1971, but then he was made solely a batting coach in 1972 and 1973.
 Skinner became the Pirates batting coach from 1974 to 1976.

-He was with the Padres again as a batting coach in 1977, and managed one game after manager John McNamara was fired, before Alvin Dark took over as manager to finish the season.
+He was with the Padres again as a batting coach in 1977, and served one game as interim manager after John McNamara was fired, before Alvin Dark took over as manager to finish the season.
 Former Padres general manager Buzzy Bavasi hired Skinner to join the California Angels coaching staff in 1978, a move that made Padres owner Ray Kroc unhappy.
-In 1979, he became the Pirates batting coach again, and continued in that position until 1985.
+In 1979, he became the Pirates batting coach again, winning his third World Series ring.
+Skinner continued in that position until 1985.
 He coached third base for the Pirates in 1985.
 Skinner became the Atlanta Braves hitting coach in 1986 and continued coaching for Atlanta in 1987.
-In 1988, he was the Braves first base coach, and worked with the teams outfielders, until he was fired on May 22, along with the rest of the coaching staff.
+In 1988, he was the Braves first base coach, and worked with the team's outfielders, until he was fired on May 22, along with the rest of the coaching staff.

 In November 1988, the Houston Astros named Skinner to manage their Triple-A affiliate, the Tucson Toros of the Pacific Coast League.
 He managed the Toros from 1989 to 1992, with a 361–355 record.
 After the 1992 season, the Astros assigned Skinner to an advanced scouting position, and he continued as a scout for Houston in the ensuing years.